 Christmas is coming and that means the festive holiday cards are on their merry way too.
 A trip to the mailbox anytime after Thanksgiving is usually more exciting than most.
 As you sift through bills and unwanted ads you probably have hopes of coming across a cute photo of your friends’ kids and seeing how much they’ve grown.
 The first few Christmas cards you receive will get a guaranteed spot on the living room mantel or maybe the refrigerator, but what about all the others?

-These DIY Christmas card holder ideas also make for great decorative pieces for the 2017 holiday season.
-Whether you are looking to create a Christmas card holder that matches the theme of your living room décor or add a touch of the season to just about any space, these ideas for how to display Christmas cards are sure to do the trick.
+These DIY Christmas card holder ideas also make for great decorative pieces for the 2020 holiday season.
+Whether you are looking to create a Christmas card holder that matches the theme of your home décor or add a touch of the season to just about any space, these ideas for how to display Christmas cards are sure to do the trick.

 How to Display Christmas Cards: Clipped On

 It’s clear that your friends and family put a lot of thought into their holiday greetings.
 Show your holiday cards the appreciation they deserve and use these ideas on how to display Christmas cards to create a display that you and your guests can enjoy.